acdha/restful-bag-server/RESTful Bag Store.rst

 This describes the public interface of an endpoint, which could be an entire service or a project-specific subdirectory on generic content storage system.

+The structure intentionally does not require any server support for the common case of providing access to bag contents, allowing a read-only store to be as simple as a correctly-structured webroot directory on a standard web server.

 Structure
 ~~~~~~~~~